web-infra-dev/modern.js/packages/builder/builder-doc/docs/en/plugins/introduction.md

 ## Write a plugin

-Plugin module should export an entry function just like `(options?: PluginOptions) => BuilderPlugin`:
+Plugin module should export an entry function just like `(options?: PluginOptions) => BuilderPlugin`, It is recommended to name plugin functions `builderPluginXXX`.

 ```ts
 import type { BuilderPlugin } from '@modern-js/builder-webpack-provider';